Qantas to add flights between Bengaluru and Sydney

-Bengaluru: Australia’s national carrier Qantas on Tuesday announced additional flights from Bengaluru to Sydney to cater for strong demand over the peak holiday season.
+Bengaluru: Australia’s national carrier Qantas on Tuesday announced additional flights from Bengaluru to Sydney to meet the strong demand during the peak holiday season.

 Satyaki Raghunath, Chief Operating Officer, Bangalore International Airport, said the expansion — commencing in the first half of December — would deliver added convenience and flexibility to travellers from south and central India, offering them a wider range of options in business and leisure travel.

-Qantas’ flights from India are operated with its fleet of Airbus A330 aircraft with 27 business class suites in the 1-2-1 configuration.
-The airline is scheduled to roll out its ‘fast and free’ Wi-Fi programme on flights between India and Australia from next year.
+Qantas’ flights from India are operated with its fleet of Airbus A330 aircraft, with 27 business class suites in the 1-2-1 configuration.
+The airline is planning to roll out its 'fast and free' WiFi programme on flights between India and Australia from next year.

 Published 14 May 2024, 09:23 IST